astronomer/docs/learn/rerunning-dags.md

 :::caution

-Clearing or changing task statuses directly in the Airflow metastore can cause unexpected behavior in Airflow.
+You should not clear or chang task statuses directly in the Airflow metastore as doing so can cause unexpected behavior in Airflow.

 :::